Sindhi-language media: Magazines

 After separation from Awami Awaz, renowned journalist Sohail Sangi launched Weekly Aarsee (The Mirror) Sindhi magazine from Karachi.
 It was the first news magazine in Sindhi.
 It became so popular that English magazine Newsline carried a story on this new experience in Sindhi journalism.
 The team included Ajiz Jamali, Zahid Mirani, Rahim Bux Burq and Riaz Sohail.
-Due to its bold stand and financial constraints, publication was closed down.
+Due to its bold stand and financial constraints, the publication was closed down.

 Other magazines include Kesooba Magazine and Affair News Magazine.

 Electronic media

 History

 Sindhi electronic media does not have a long history.
 It started in the 1970s when initially 25 minutes were given by Pakistan Television for programmes in regional languages in their respective provinces.
-For many years, the provincial languages were given 25-minute time slots early in the evening, much earlier than prime time.
+For many years, the provincial languages were given 25-minute slots early in the evening, much earlier than prime time.
 PTV National broke the tradition of regional languages being given a few hours each – private channels came and changed the entire milieu.

 KTN was the first private channel in Sindhi, followed by Sindh TV, Dharti TV, Mehran TV, KTN News, Sindh TV News, Awaz TV and music channel Kashish.